talhamohsin/Extractive-Text-Summarization-of-Research-Papers/src/research_papers/README.md

-- Add a research paper in this folder
+- Add research papers in this folder and provide path in the code to extract the summary